ioccc-src/winner/bugs.md

 ### Information: [1992/lush/README.md](1992/lush/README.md)

 We used a patch from [Yusuke Endoh](/winners.html#Yusuke_Endoh) to get this to work but it only works with gcc.
-Cody removed the warnings of `gets()`.
+Cody removed the warnings of `gets()` and provided a script to run the entry properly.

 Unfortunately due to the way the entry works and the fact that other compilers like clang have different warnings and errors this simply does not work with